jeesup0103/cs-job-info/README.md

-# CS School Notices
+# CS Job Info

-A web application that aggregates and displays job notices from various Computer Science departments of different universities.
+A web application that displays job notices from Computer Science departments of different universities.

 ## Technology Stack